roman-milk/roman-milk.github.io/my-boss-slut.md

+===

- ****** My Boss' Slut Ch.
-8 ****** byE.Z.Riter© Becky put her arm around Trudy's shoulder to guide her back into the bedroom.
+Becky put her arm around Trudy's shoulder to guide her back into the bedroom.
 Trudy was naked, having just gotten out of bed when Becky came home.
 I thought it was very sweet of Becky to be so kind and gentle to Trudy.
 Then I realized it was Becky's first time with another woman, too.

  But this was Becky's idea.
 Trudy watched as Becky undressed which took a second.
 Besides not wearing much, Becky was becoming very adept at dressing and undressing quickly.
 I sat in the straight chair I pulled beside the bed to watch.